 file_option

-When the degree of parallelism is greater than 1 and
+When the parallelism is greater than 1 and

-SINGLE = FALSE, data can be exported to multiple files to achieve parallel reading, parallel writing, and improved export efficiency.
+SINGLE = FALSE, data can be exported to multiple files, achieving parallel read and write and improving the export speed.

 BUFFER_SIZEis used for export performance tuning.
-If sufficient memory is available on the server and you want to improve the export efficiency, you can set a large value (for example, 4 MB).
-If the memory is insufficient, you can set a small value (for example, 4 KB).
-If you set it to 0, all partitions of a thread share a public memory.- Starting from OceanBase Database V4.3.2 BP1, the
+If the machine has sufficient memory and you want to improve the export efficiency, you can set a larger value (e.g., 4 MB).
+If the machine has insufficient memory, you can set a smaller value (e.g., 4 KB).
+If set to 0, all partitions in a single thread use a shared memory block.- For OceanBase Database V4.3.2, the

 external_file_format_list

-FILE_EXTENSION: specifies the user-defined file extension.
-This parameter is optional.
-It is supported only for multi-file export and applies only to CSV files.
-If this parameter is not specified, the file extension is determined by the file format.
-The default file extension for CSV files is.csv.
+FILE_EXTENSION: Optional.
+Specifies a user-defined file extension, which is used only during multi-file export and is supported only for the CSV format.
+If this parameter is not specified, the file extension is determined based on the format type.
+The default file extension for the CSV format is.csv.

 Considerations

-If multiple export tasks are exporting data to the same path at the same time, errors may occur and only a part of the data may be exported.
-You can avoid this issue by properly setting the export path.
+When multiple export tasks are exporting to the same path simultaneously, errors or partial data exports may occur.
+You can avoid this by setting the export path appropriately.
 For example:

-SELECT /*+parallel(2)*/ * INTO OUTFILE 'test/data' SINGLE = FALSE FROM t1;SELECT /*+parallel(2)*/ * INTO OUTFILE 'test/data' SINGLE = FALSE FROM t2;If the export files have the same name, errors may occur.
-We recommend that you set the export path to
+SELECT /*+parallel(2)*/ * INTO OUTFILE 'test/data' SINGLE = FALSE FROM t1;SELECT /*+parallel(2)*/ * INTO OUTFILE 'test/data' SINGLE = FALSE FROM t2;When multiple export tasks are executed simultaneously, errors may occur due to the same export file name.
+We recommend that you set the export paths to

-SINGLE = FALSEand the export fails because the file already exists, you can delete all files in the export directory that have the same prefix as the export target, or delete the export directory and recreate it, and then re-export the data.
-For exampleSELECT /*+parallel(2)*/ * INTO OUTFILE 'test/data' SINGLE = FALSE FROM t1;After the failure, you can delete all files with the
+SINGLE = FALSE, if an export fails due to reasons such asfile already exist, you can delete all files with the same prefix as the export target in the export directory, or delete the export directory and recreate it, and then retry the export.
+For example:SELECT /*+parallel(2)*/ * INTO OUTFILE 'test/data' SINGLE = FALSE FROM t1;After a failure, you can delete all files with the

-SINGLE = TRUE), the output file name is the same as the specified file name.
-That is, if a compression suffix is specified, it is also included in the output file name.
-If no compression suffix is specified, the suffix is not output.
+SINGLE = TRUE), the output file name is identical to the user-specified file name.
+If a compression suffix is specified, it is included in the output file name.
+If no compression suffix is specified, it is omitted.

-FILE_EXTENSIONfield when you export a CSV file is as follows:If you specify both the
+FILE_EXTENSIONfield when exporting CSV files is as follows:If both

 Example